robwhess/opensift/README.md

 	make

+Or you can use cmake:

+	cmake -G"Unix Makefiles" -DCMAKE_INSTALL_PREFIX=<Install location> .
+    make
+    make install

 This should produce a few executables in bin/, a static library lib/libopensift.a, and some HTML documentation in docs/.
 You can use the -h argument to get help with any of the executables.  libopensift.a can be